SlayHorizon/godot-2d-platformer-demo/README.md

-# 2D Platformer Demo (Godot 4.x)
+# 2D Platformer Demo (Godot 4.4 only)

 This **open-source 2D platformer demo** was originally created as an educational project for a school lesson.
 It is now freely accessible for anyone to explore, learn from, and modify.

 ![411270231-e2cbc3d7-36ad-466b-b927-05d2405c129c](https://github.com/user-attachments/assets/c0ff6526-d402-4b85-a378-53434a0f8e15)